IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 ## Step 1: Identify content
 {: #identify_content}

 Identify appropriate documents to analyze.
-Compare and Comply can analyze contractual <!-- and regulatory -->documents that meet the criteria listed in [Supported input formats](/docs/services/compare-and-comply/formats.html#formats).
+Compare and Comply can analyze contractual documents that meet the criteria listed in [Supported input formats](/docs/services/compare-and-comply/formats.html#formats).

 For the example in this tutorial, the file must be in PDF or a supported image format.

   You can now submit PDF files that have been scanned and processed by an optical character reader (OCR).
   {: tip}